 One reviewer on Tripadvisor mentions that it was “great to see” the bread box in the Herman Melville Memorial Room at the Berkshire Athenaeum, but doesn’t describe it.

-The improbable story of Billy Budd in the bread box has been told and retold many times over the years, even in a 2017 children’s book about it called, well, "Billy Budd in the Breadbox.”
-(The author, Jana Laiz, was the very first writer-in-residence at Melville’s Arrowhead estate.)
-So there’s no need to rehash this tale yet again.
-But what really grabbed my attention in Dayswork was the note that the authors were unable to find a single photo of the box anywhere on the internet.
+In other words, there’s no need to rehash this tale yet again.
+What really grabbed my attention was the note in Dayswork that the authors were unable to find a single photo of the box anywhere on the internet.
 Could that really be true?
-Habel and Bachelder did an impressive amount of research for their book, but this felt impossible or at least easily remedied.
+Habel and Bachelder did an impressive amount of research for their book, but this felt impossible or, at the very least, easily remedied.

-To put it more bluntly: even though I’d never thought about it before that moment, I knew that I would not rest until I found a picture of that box.
-I had to see that box.
+To put it more bluntly: even though I’d never thought about it for even one second before reading that line, I knew I couldn’t rest until I found a picture of that box.

 The Bread Box